aonomike/translations/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is based on Stephen Grider Udemy course on React and Redux.
+This is an implementation on the lesson to learn the use of the context system in react

 ## Available Scripts